 Try the travesseiros and queijadas at Casa Piriquita in Sintra, Portugal.

-Foodie or not, you are going to love the travesseiros of Casa Piriquita at the city center.
+Foodie or not, you will love the travesseiros of Casa Piriquita at the city center.

 One of the best desserts in Portugal, travesseiros are pillow-shaped flaky pastries that are filled with almond cream.
 They are so soft they almost melt in your mouth.